flaneur2020/stargzget/DESIGN.md

 ### 3. Caching Strategy

 **TOC Caching**:
-- ChunkResolver caches parsed TOCs in-memory per blob digest
+- BlobResolver caches parsed TOCs in-memory per blob digest
 - Persists for the lifetime of the resolver instance

 **Why not cache file content?**